HeartSaVioR/spark-state-tools/README.md

 Spark 2.4.x is supported: it only means you should link Spark 2.4.x when using this tool.
 That state formats across the Spark 2.x versions are supported.

-The project doesn't support cross-scala versions: Scala 2.11.x is supported only.
+The project provides cross-compile for Scala 2.11 and 2.12 (thanks @redsk!); please pick the right artifact for your Scala version.

 ## Pulling artifacts